Amateur Radio Is...

 But Where's the Harm?

-William S. Grenfell, W4GF, of the Federal Communications Commission reported that in May 1965, the justification for the continued allocation to the Amateur Radio Service of a substantial portion of the radio frequency spectrum by the FCC in the face of important demands by other radio services could not be founded on anything other than a continued movement of the Amateur Service toward the goals specified in Section 97.1 of the Amateur Rules.
+This concern dates back many decades.
+In May 1965, William S. Grenfell, W4GF, of the Federal Communications Commission cautioned that the justification for the continued allocation to the Amateur Radio Service of a substantial portion of the radio frequency spectrum by the FCC in the face of important demands by other radio services could not be founded on anything other than a continued movement of the Amateur Service toward the goals specified in Section 97.1 of the Amateur Rules.

 Translation: Calling it a hobby and treating it as such will neither sustain nor protect the Service from commercial interests who can justify a greater public benefit for use of the radio spectrum currently allocated to Amateur use.